algolia/algoliasearch-magento/README.md

 Installation
 --------------

-### Using the packaged Community Extension
+### Using Magento-Connect

-To setup this module using the packaged Community Extension, download the last version from our [releases](https://github.com/algolia/algoliasearch-magento/tree/master/releases) directory and upload it on your Magento instance.
+To setup this module using the packaged Community Extension, download the last version from [the magento-connect store](http://www.magentocommerce.com/magento-connect/algolia-search-extension.html).

 ### Using Modman